 Conclusion story mapping

-Now, you have everything that you need to do your story mapping.
-Do not hesitate to ask me if some points are not quite clear for you.
+To conclude, you have everything that you need to do your story mapping.
+Besides, Feel free to ask me if some points are not quite clear for you.